Masao Morinaka

-Masao Morinaka (森中 聖雄, born April 9, 1974, in Shizuoka, Japan) is a former professional baseball player who played for the Yokohama BayStars.
+Masao Morinaka (森中 聖雄, born April 9, 1974) is a former professional baseball player who played for the Yokohama BayStars.
 He currently works as a batting pitcher for the Yomiuri Giants organization.

 Morinaka was drafted by the Yokohama BayStars in the second round of the 1996 amateur draft.
 He was a valuable left-handed reliever, but was dropped after only 7 seasons in 2003.
 He marked a 2.16 ERA in 41 appearances in 1999, and a 2.38 ERA in 53 appearances in 2000.
 He hit a home run at the Koshien baseball stadium in his final season.

 He won a silver medal playing for the Japanese national team in the 1996 Summer Olympics before entering the Japanese professional leagues.